-School wide detention is held on Tuesdays, Wednesdays, and Thursday after school in the library and Monday and Fridays in the morning in the library.
+School wide detention is held on Tuesdays, Wednesdays, and Thursday after school.
 Students must wear their ID badge and sign-in and sign-out of school wide detention.
 Any student failing to remain in and/or identified as being uncooperative during detention, may result in being re-assigned to detention.
 For any questions, speak with a grade level Assistant Principal.